toezayarmoe/autobugfinder/README.md

 2. Run the `setup.sh` script to install tools.

-3. Use the main scanning script (`scanner.sh`) to perform automated vulnerability scans.
+3. Use the main scanning script (`autobugfinder.sh`) to perform automated vulnerability scans.

 ## Output
 The scanning script generates the following outputs: